rweigel/cdawmeta/README.md

 As discussed in the [SPASE](#SPASE) section, we abandoned our attempt to use existing SPASE records.

 The code uses [requests-cache](https://github.com/requests-cache/requests-cache/), so files are only re-downloaded if the HTTP headers indicate they are needed.
-When metadata are downloaded, a diff is stored if they change.
+When metadata are downloaded, a diff is stored if they changed.

 The output is